thevuong/next15-filterlist/STEPS_noslides.md

 - We are fetching the categories twice for every render - once for the task summary and once for the category filter.
 Show terminal logs 2x.
 - We can deduplicate this since it's running in the same render.
 - Add cache() higher order React 19 function to getCategoriesMap in categories.ts.
-Notice load time.
+Pay attention to the load time, refresh.
 - The load time is actually reduced by 500ms because the StatusTabs and the CategoryFilter are using the same return value of getCategoriesMap.
 And you can see it's only run once.
 Show terminal logs 1x.
 - This means that can keep using our common pattern of fetching data inside components, similar to how we would use for example tanstack query in a client side app.

 ## Final demo

 - See content right away, and interact with tabs while streaming in the server components as they finish rendering on the server.
-And we have some nice caching here.
 - Reload, even filter while streaming, enable "testing" and "backend".
 - Greatly improved UX.
 Even though the data fetches are still extremely slow, the app feels super responsive.
 - Search for "api".
 Reload/share/bookmark the page and have the same state.